Endoscopic Eyebrow Lift Naples, FL

 About The Procedure

 The Aesthetic Surgery Center’s endoscopic eyebrow lift involves four to five very small incisions, each about half an inch in length, usually placed above the hairline.
 Then, a very small camera, or endoscope, will be inserted under the skin through an incision, while a precision elevator is placed through another.
 The doctor will then lift the forehead tissues from just under the hairline to the level of the brow.
-Dr. Maloney, Dr. Agarwal, or Dr. Ross will then adjust the sagging muscles of the forehead, responsible for frowning, as well as lift the eyebrows to a more pleasant height.
-Once the desired changes have been made, the surgeon will anchor the remaining tissue and muscles, ensuring long lasting results.
+Dr. Agarwal, Dr. Maloney, or Dr. Holmes will then adjust the sagging muscles of the forehead, responsible for frowning, as well as lift the eyebrows to a more pleasant height.
+Once the desired changes have been made, the surgeon will anchor the remaining tissue and muscles, ensuring long-lasting results.
 Performed under twilight anesthesia, the endoscopic eyebrow lift usually takes one to one and a half hours to complete.

 Recovering from Endoscopic Eyebrow Lift